 - A high temperature?
 You might feel hot to touch on your chest or back (you do not need to measure your temperature)

 - A new, continuous cough?
-This means coughing a lot for more than an hour, or 3 or 4 more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)
+This means coughing a lot for more than an hour, or three or four more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - Or a loss or change to your sense of smell or taste?
 This means you’ve noticed you cannot smell or taste anything, or things smell or taste different to normal.

 First, you must immediately self-isolate

 If you feel unwell and think you have at least one symptom of COVID-19, it’s really important that you immediately self-isolate.
-This means staying at your current address (whether that is at home or at your term-time address and away from others.
+This means staying at your current address (whether that is at home or at your term-time address) and away from others.
 Please do not travel if you develop symptoms of COVID-19.

 You will need to let other members of your household and people you have been in close contact with know that they also need to self-isolate, even if they don’t have any symptoms, in line with UK government guidance.

 A contact is defined as: